nvdaaddons/DevGuide/readme.md

 ## Introduction to global plugins ##

 A global plugin adds features available everywhere.
 For example, if there is a control that will be used in many applications, then you can write a global plugin to handle them throughout NVDA.
-Another example is adding additional features to NvDA that can be used in all programs, such as OCR capability, place marker management and so on.
+Another example is adding additional features to NVDA that can be used in all programs, such as OCR capability, place marker management and so on.

 A global plugin is a Python source code (.py) file with the name of your plugin.
 For example, if you're adding support for rich edit fields in many applications, you can name your plugin as richEditSupport.py.
 When naming them, try be brief so you can see what your plugin does.